giantswarm/rfc/kyverno-policy-deployment/README.md

 - Teams often own multiple components and therefore adding complexity to the repo
 - Teams need to maintain parallel test and delivery pipelines

+## Have one repository per domain
+Policies would be clustered by having one repository per domain.
+A possible split of domains could be:
+- Securiy
+- Cluster Management
+- App Management
+- User Management
+- Provider X specific
+### Pros
+- Domains can be matched to teams
+- Manageable amount of repositories
+- Clear separation of concerns
+### Cons
+- Defining domains is difficult
+- Multiple teams likely feel responsible for the same domain (e.g. KaaS teams for Cluster Management)

 ## Keep policies together with application
 Each app gets delivered directly with its policies.
 ### Pros